zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > such that *`thunk(bound-entity, call-args...)`* is expression-equivalent to
 > `invoke_r<R>(f, call-args...)`.

-Let us directly stort the implemenation.
-The declaration and the [requires clause][20] are straightforward and can be don exactly like it is defined:
+Let us start directly with the implementation.
+The declaration and the [requires clause][20] are straightforward; we can nearly directly use the [proposal][2] code:

 ```cpp
 template <auto f>